-While providing occupational therapy services under a compact privilege, a licensed individual must function within the laws and regulations of the member state in which the person is providing the services, and is subject to that state's regulatory authority.
+While providing professional counseling services in person or via telehealth under a privilege to practice, a licensed professional counselor must adhere to the laws and regulations of the member state in which the person is providing the services.
+The person is also subject to that state's regulatory authority, including disciplinary action against the person's privilege to practice in any member state.